Amsterdam Itinerary: How To Spend 3 Days in Amsterdam by JetSettingFools.com

 De Gooyer Windmill in Amsterdam City

-A national monument, the De Gooyer Windmill was built in 1609.
-Unfortunately, it is not open to the public.
-Fortunately, however, right next door is one of the first and finest craft breweries in Amsterdam, Brouwerij ‘t IJ, which occupies a former bathhouse.
+Fortunately, right next door is one of the first and finest craft breweries in Amsterdam, Brouwerij ‘t IJ, which occupies a former bathhouse.

 Dinner and Drinks in Amsterdam East

-End Day 2 of your 3 Day Trip to Amsterdam with a delicious meal and a few drinks in East Amsterdam.
+End Day 2 of your 3 Day Trip with a delicious meal and a few drinks in East Amsterdam.
+Some of the best Dutch craft beer bars are in East – and they serve amazing food, as well.

+Our top picks are De Biertuin or De Eeuwige Jeugd.
 That said, visitors who want to get a taste of Amsterdam’s famous Indonesian fare can enjoy Rijsttafel (which translates to Rice Table) at stylish Mama Maken.

 For after dinner drinks, make your way to Bar JOOST, a local corner pub with friendly bar staff and an amazing drink menu.
-Another fine option is Brouwerij Poesiat & Kater, a fashionable brewery in a historic canal building.
+Another fine option is Brouwerij Poesiat & Kater, a fashionable spot in a historic canal building.

 Day 3: Experiences, Tours and Day Trips